Jorge Pullin

-Jorge Pullin ([ˈpuʎin]; born 1963 in Argentina) is an American theoretical physicist known for his work on black hole collisions and quantum gravity.
+Jorge Pullin ([ˈpuʎin]; born 1963) is an Argentine-American theoretical physicist known for his work on black hole collisions and quantum gravity.
 He is the Horace Hearne Chair in theoretical Physics at the Louisiana State University.

 Biography

 Jorge Pullin attended the University of Buenos Aires (electrical engineering) for two years before leaving for Instituto Balseiro in Argentina to finish a M.Sc. in Physics (1986).
 Then he moved to the University of Córdoba to pursue his Ph.D. which was submitted in 1988 to the Instituto Balseiro; his advisor was Reinaldo J. Gleiser.

 He moved to Syracuse University in 1989 and to the University of Utah in 1991 as a postdoc.
 He joined the faculty of Penn State University in 1993, where he was promoted to associate professor in 1997 and full professor in 2000.

 In 2001 he moved to Louisiana State University, where he is the co-director of the Horace Hearne Institute, along with Jonathan Dowling.

 Pullin's wife Gabriela González is also a gravitational physics researcher; she and Pullin met at a gravitational physics meeting in Córdoba, Argentina.
 Pullin and González spent six years living apart while Pullin was at Penn State and González held a position at the Massachusetts Institute of Technology, a situation that was resolved when they both were hired by LSU.